DarrelASandbox/playground-java/abdul-bari/README.md

 Semaphores are used to control the number of threads that can access a particular resource at a given time.
 Java provides a `Semaphore` class in `java.util.concurrent` package for semaphore-based control.

+It was similar to an operating system before the introduction of Java, designed to control the coordination of threads so that they would not overlap.
+This system was supported by the UNIX operating system.
+The semaphore creates a scenario in which the thread occupying the object signals the others after its work is complete.
+This forms a blocked queue where upcoming threads remain in a waiting state.
+The methods used for this are `wait()` and `signal()`.
+In this setup, the operating system enforces mutual exclusion.

 ```java
 Semaphore semaphore = new Semaphore(1);
 semaphore.acquire();